A precise guide that could lead you to find the best plants for Bonsai. If you’re looking for something like that – you’ve come to the right place.

 Huge varieties of Ficus are out there in the market, so you’ll get a larger option to choose from.
 Place this tree in a sunny spot to provide it with enough sunlight.
 You can put it behind the window pan for that.

-Keep pruning if you want to maintain the nice shape.
-Every two years, you must repot your Ficus to keep it healthy and live long.
+Keep pruning if you want to maintain a nice shape.
+Every two years, you must report your Ficus to keep it healthy and live long.

 A unique artistic look with attractive leaves makes it an astonishing tree.
 As these plants don’t produce any hardwood and rough bark, the tree will always look young – like you.

 Hawaiian umbrella is a native Australian tropical tree.

 It’s perfect for indoor Bonsai.
 Lots of sunlight isn’t needed, as these trees can live with dim light.
 They can also survive in low humidity until it goes below 10°C.